JFKakaJFK/isp-mon/README.md

 Once the containers are launched, visit [http://localhost:3000](http://localhost:3000).
 Log in using the username `admin` and password `admin`.
 In the menu on the lefhand side add a new data source.
 Choose MySql, with the host `db`, the port `3306`, the user `grafanaReader` with the password `readOnly` and save the data source.

 Now a new dashboard can be added.
 By using the query builder, a lot of different vizualizations can be easily added to the dashboard.
+Alternatively the dashboard defined in  `dashboard.json` can be imported.

 ### Using a custom MySql database